 What is it?

 Very simply, getting someone external in to support a group of people to achieve something.
-Unlike training, facilitation is designed to work with the expertise in the room.
+Unlike the training I offer, facilitation is designed to work with the expertise in the room.
 A good facilitator structures an event to allow participants to contribute, collaborate, gain consensus, make decisions and plan for action.

 What are the benefits?